 Opinion: It is better have an low-stress job than a job with lots of responsibility.
 Do you hold this opinion, or disagree with it?
 In your essay, include supporting details.

 Independent Writing Question 2:

-Activity 3: Look at the list of TOEFL Independent Writing Questions on the official TOEFL website.
+Activity 3: Look at Magoosh’s sample list list of TOEFL Independent Writing Questions.
 Choose 3 questions and write answers to them.
 Again, restrict yourself to the 30-minute time limit.
 Once you’ve written the answers the first time, revise them using the four-step process from Activity 1.

 Activity 4: Now choose three more questions from the list.
 Once more, give yourself 30 minutes to answer each question.
 However, this time, double check each paragraph after you write it.
 What ideas might not fit into the paragraph?
 Which mistakes can you spot and correct while you write?
 After writing your last paragraph, look at the whole essay.
 What additional changes should you make to the organization of your writing?
 If you still have time left in your 30 minute limit, make those changes too!

 These activities should help you become very familiar with your own writing style, so that you can catch your own organizational mistakes quickly, revising as you write.
 This is a very valuable skill for TOEFL independent writing.

 And in general, analyzing TOEFL sample essays is a good way to build your own skills.
 For more TOEFL sample essays, including model ones that you should emulate and flawed ones like this one, check out Magoosh’s complete guide to TOEFL Writing samples.
 Then, once you’ve studied those model essays carefully, practice some new essays of your own, using Magoosh’s free collection of TOEFL Writing prompts.